Uniform Perfectness and Centers in Sublinearly Morse Boundaries: Lower Assouad dimension

 \subsection{Acknowledgments}

-The author is deeply grateful to S. Han and Q. Liu for their recent beautiful preprint \cite{HanLiu26}, which provided the geometric inspiration and the foundational framework for this work.
-The author also wishes to thank them for carefully reading an earlier draft of this paper and providing valuable comments that improved the exposition.
-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2025-00513595).
+The work of S.~Han and Q.~Liu motivated the questions considered here.
+The author thanks G.~Pallier and Y.~Cornulier for discussions on sublinear boundary structures.
+The author is grateful to an anonymous referee for a careful report on an earlier version of this manuscript.
+The referee's comments prompted a substantial revision and helped sharpen the scope, statements, and exposition of the present paper.
+This work was supported by the National Research Foundation of Korea (NRF), funded by the Korean government (MSIT), grant RS-2025-00513595.